COMPOSER FAQ

 A working composer will quickly accumulate dozens, if not hundreds, of go-to sound sources.
 Many of them will be proprietary "secret weapons," custom sounds created in-house or by a boutique custom manufacturer like The Unfinished.
 Depending on how elaborate your studio rig is, you may need one or more server computers to handle all your sounds.
 Some composers have as many as 20 of these ancillary computers, all of which play back sounds and feed them into the main computer.
 Keeping this network running smoothly is almost always accomplished these days by a piece of software called Vienna Ensemble Pro (which is made by the same people who make the aforementioned Vienna Symphonic Library samples, but VEP is a separate product, and will handle pretty much any sample platform or software synth).

 Your finished product will benefit by using mixing and mastering tools like iZotope Ozone, a FabFilter bundle, or one of any number of competing products, but you can do a thoroughly creditable job using only the mix tools that come with your audio workstation software.
+Logic Pro is particularly strong in this area; their ‘basic set’ of plug-ins are more than adequate for nearly anything you’d want to mix as a beginning composer.

 On the hardware side, your setup depends, first and foremost, on how much recording you do as part of your process.
 If recording musicians is fundamental to your process, you'll want to create a space for that, with a decent mic cabinet, mixing board, wiring, outboard gear, etc. If your recording sessions are less frequent (maybe just you recording yourself playing in a guitar line or the occasional vocal track), you can probably get away with "mouse mixing" and a good all-around mic.

 A good pair of near-field monitors, and some rudimentary acoustic treatment of your workspace, are essential.
-People tend to get extremely opinionated and picky about the former, and neglect the latter.
+People tend to get extremely opinionated and picky about the former, and to completely neglect the latter.
 I recommend that you pay attention to both.
 A $25,000 pair of speakers will still lie to you if your room itself sounds like crap (to put it in technical terms).

-Last thing—I can't stress enough how important it is to have a comfortable, high-quality studio chair.
+Last thing: I can't stress enough how important it is to have a comfortable, high-quality studio chair.
 If all goes well, your rear end will become extremely well acquainted with that chair, as you work constantly on hit show after blockbuster movie after AAA game release.
 A cheap chair that doesn't support you properly is a recipe for pain—the kind of pain that will bring your productivity to a dead stop at the worst possible moment.
 I couldn't be more serious about this.
 I'd rather lose half my sample libraries than my task chair.

 *Pro Tools is the standard for post production audio mixing, but its MIDI functionality has historically lagged its competitors.